Clear Thinking In Uncertainty

 You don’t control every situation.

-But you do have some influence over how you interpret what happens.
+But you can control how you interpret what happens.

 And those interpretations shape: